ataylor89/calculator/README.md

 1. Open Terminal and navigate to the root directory of the project
 2. Run the command "python server.py" from the root directory of the project
 3. Open the URL "http://127.0.0.1:5000/" in a web browser
-4. Type any expression into the text field, like (2+3)^3 + 75, and click on the Evaluate button to see the result.
+4. Type any expression into the text field, like (2+3)^3 + 75, and click on the Evaluate button to see the result

 This project uses the Flask framework, and we can talk more later on about how to use Flask.
 I am going to take a short break and when I get back we can talk about Flask.